 You can also create video case studies that highlight the benefits of using your product, and share real data from your customers.
 This style of video is particularly effective if you share tangible results tied into a story of success.
 The numbers are important, but the key selling point is the fact that your product helped another customer achieve their dream.

 Most purchases fit into the overarching narrative of our lives.
 A pair of running shoes aren’t just footwear.
 They’re a means to get fit and live the life you want.
 Use video to show potential customers how your product fits into the story of their lives.

 Remember, this is the big one!
 Every video made for this stage needs to have a strong call to action.

 For more complicated products, short explainer videos that take the customer through each stage can be really helpful.

 Your key goal here is to keep the customer from bouncing and guide them through the last few hurdles.
 Be supportive and clear, and highlight those solutions.
 Buying things can be a pain.
 Your job is to motivate the customer through the pain so they can reap the reward.

 Cultivating loyalty starts immediately after the purchase.
-You can create a thank-you video that thanks the customer for their purchase and tells them what’s going to happen next.
+There are a number of different ways a loyalty program can be structured – through points, stamps, coupons or even through paid programs (like Amazon Prime).
+Videos can be used to augment customer loyalty in each of these cases.
+For example, you can create a thank-you video that thanks the customer for their purchase and tells them what’s going to happen next.
 Ideally, you have an email nurturing campaign set up in your CRM (customer relationship management) that’s ready to support them and start building loyalty.